In almost any contested domestic matter, you will need to prepare the following items:

 A List Of Potential Witnesses

 Include their contact information and anticipated testimony.
 If you have identified more than one witness who can testify about the same thing, then indicate which one you think would be best and why.
-Some cases are simple and only require the testimony of one or both parties—in many Tulsa child support related matters this is the case, however it also is frequent in common Tulsa divorces.
+Some cases are simple and only require the testimony of one or both parties—in many divorces this is the case.
+The Court appreciates if you are respectful of their time and do not unnecessarily duplicate witness testimony unless critical.
 Initially, however, do not be shy on identifying everyone who may have knowledge about issues in your case.

 Documents or Evidence You Have That Support Your Claims

 Brainstorm.
 Investigate.
 Assemble.
 Gather these items as you generally maintain them and which are available to you from other sources.
-Do not ask your attorney to acquire evidence or possible evidence for you which you can obtain yourself.
+Do not ask your attorney to acquire evidence or possible evidence for you which you can obtain yourself, whenever possible.
+This will save you money.
+Know also that sometimes, it might be easier for your attorney to get than you!
 Provide the list of documents with their relevance and the documents or other evidence themselves.
 If a document can be verified or certified, then have that done.
 If the original is in color, have color copies made.
 As to photographs, please produce five copies of each or some other number as your attorney may approve.

 Useful Documents or Evidence That You Do Not Have

-If you believe there are existing documents that are not in your possession that may be useful to an investigation of your case.
-Any ideas you may have should be written down and discussed with Ms. Cinocca.
+If you believe there are existing documents that are not in your possession that may be useful to an investigation of your case, let your attorney know.
+Any ideas you have should be written down and discussed with Ms. Cinocca.